-If you come to the plateau, it is worth strolling in the village and ascending to the top of the Stavromenos peak, where sea views is stunning.
+If you come to the plateau, it is worth strolling in the village and ascend to the top of the Stavromenos peak, where sea views is stunning.
 Thripti can be accessed via a paved road starting from the village Pano Chorio near Ierapetra.
 Also, other nice routes are by dirt roads through the lush village Orino, over Makrigialos and through the village Kavousi.